 - If you can’t find oat flour or want to save some money, you can easily make it at home.
 Just add whole, old-fashioned oats (not quick-cooking) to the bowl of a food processor and pulse until they’re ground into a fine flour.

-- To make these dairy-free, just swap in your favorite unflavored, unsweetened milk alternative, and use a neutral oil, like sunflower or grapeseed, in place of the melted butter.
+- To make this recipe dairy-free, just swap in your favorite unflavored, unsweetened milk alternative, and use a neutral oil, like sunflower or grapeseed, in place of the melted butter.

 - Can you use canned sweet potatoes?
 Yes!
 As long as they’re unseasoned and plain, you can use cooked, canned sweet potatoes.
 Even frozen sweet potatoes steamed or cooked in the microwave will work.
 The key is to make sure the sweet potatoes are plain and not seasoned with any spices or other ingredients.